vraxzeztan/100-Days-of-ML-Code/log.md

 ## Day 5 - 15 August 2018

-**Today's Progress** - Implemented CNN on MNIST data using Keras, Worked on RNNs.
+**Today's Progress** - Implemented CNN on MNIST data using Keras, Worked on RNNs and also read about Unsupervised Learning.

 **Thoughts** - Happy Independence Day